20-20a Westminster Buildings, Theatre Square, Nottingham, NG1 6LG(0115) 888 2828

 a speech bubble and question mark icon

-Accessible website design for the elderly
+Accessible website design for older people

-Designing products that are easier for older people to use is similar to designing for people with disabilities.
+Designing products that are easier for older people to use is similar to designing for people with certain disabilities.

 Guidance on how to make your websites, web applications, and web tools, work better for older users is covered in Web Content Accessibility Guidelines (WCAG).